rust-lang/rfcs/text/0000-target-tier-policy.md

 Each tier builds on all the requirements from the previous tier, unless overridden by a stronger requirement.

+The policy for each tier also documents the Rust governance teams that must approve the addition of any target at that tier.
+Those teams are responsible for reviewing and evaluating the target, based on these requirements and their own judgment.
+Those teams may apply additional requirements, including subjective requirements, such as to deal with issues not foreseen by this policy.
+(Such requirements may subsequently motivate additions of this policy.)

 ## Tier 3 target policy

 At this tier, the Rust project provides no official support for a target, so we